kaitoo1/superprompt/data/posts/using-ai-effectively.md

 ## 🚀 What you can actually use AI for

-Now you understand how prompts work and how to write them well.

-What can you actually do with them?
+So what can you actually do with prompts?

 ### A few ways people use it every day: